 .
-Healthy eating for the heart refers to balance, moderation and portion control
+Healthy eating for the heart comes back to balance, moderation and portion control

 .
-Fruit and vegetables should be heavily incorporated into your diet
+Fruit and vegetables should be keenly incorporated into your diet

 Australian dietary guidelines pages 32-33